NSW Pap Test Register

 The NSW Pap Test Register is a secure and confidential database of women’s Pap tests and related follow-up test results.

 The Register was established by the NSW Public Health Act 1991 and commenced operation in July 1996.

-The NSW Pap Test Register is operated by the Cancer Institute NSW as part of the Commonwealth and State funded NSW Cervical Screening Program.
+The Register is operated by the Cancer Institute NSW on behalf of the Ministry of Health as part of the Commonwealth and state funded NSW Cervical Screening Program.

-- details of the health practitioner who took the test
+- details of the health practitioners who took the test

 - the date of the test and the name of the laboratory that processed it